EazyAlvaro/GraphsOfWrath/README.md

 (Yes i could use GitHub tickets, but i don't actually expects pull requests)

-* Feature: overall yearly total of books/movies
 * Feature: overall monthly averages of books/movies
-* Bugfix:mismatch between where the old stat images are written , and where the DB thinks they are. (they are deprecated now, so i could also just remove them entirely)
+* Bugfix: mismatch between where the old stat images are written , and where the DB thinks they are. (they are deprecated now, so i could also just remove them entirely)
 * Testing: Behat Tests
 * Feature: "Generate" page should have a loading status/spinner
 * Feature: FOSUser account to protect generate and truncate buttons